 Anxiety and stress can impact your milk production so before baby arrives make sure you have set up a comfortable, calm space to feed in your home.
 To make you feel more comfortable when feeding inside and outside of the home, you may want to purchase a nursing pillow or nursing cover.
 Investing in nursing bras or a breastfeeding top may also make feeding a bit easier.

-If you are worried that breastfeeding may be painful, something to consider purchasing for your changing bag is our Organic Babies Soothing Nipple Balm.
+If you are worried that breastfeeding may be painful, something to consider purchasing for your changing bag is our Organic Babies Mum & Baby Rescue Balm.
 Containing organic Calendula, vitamin E and Shea butter, this soothing balm can be used before, during and after breastfeeding to calm and nourish sore or cracked nipples.

 Entirely Lanolin-free, our Nipple Balm won’t cause irritation and because it is made with natural plant extracts, it does not need to be removed before feeds and can be used safely whilst continuing to breastfeed your baby.